-Homer repeatedly mentioned beaching ships.
-In Odysseus’ time, the ships may have been of the eikosoros-type, with two files of 10 rowers.
-This oared ship is the ancestor of what would later be called a ‘triaconter’ (triakontoros) with two files of 15 rowers and a length of around 20 m.
-Such a ship may have weighted one or two tons.
+Homer repeatedly mentioned beaching ships (Odyssey, 13, 113-115).
+In Odysseus’ time, the ships may have been of the eikosoros-type, with two files of 10 rowers, or a ‘triaconter’ (triakontoros) with two files of 15 rowers, a length of around 20 m and a weight of less than 10 tons.

 It is worth comparing this to Senegalese traditional fishing boats (“pirogues”).
 Most of these boats are 10 to 20 m long with a 1 to 4 m beam.
 They are made from a single tree-trunk (monoxyle pirogues) which is enlarged by lateral planks.
 Considering the rather rough Atlantic wave climate, one of the questions is how fishermen operate to land on and to leave from the beach.
 Pictures from Franck Boyer (Kamikazz Photo agency, Dakar) give some clues: